SiddhiRao10/browserstack-examples-playwright/README.md

   set BROWSERSTACK_ACCESS_KEY=<browserstack-access-key>
   ```

-  Alternatively, you can also hardcode username and access_key objects in the [fixtures.js](./fixtures.js) file.
+  Alternatively, you can also hardcode username and access_key objects in the [browserstack.yml](./resources/browserstack-conf) files.

-Note:
-- We have configured a list of test capabilities in the [playwright-bstack.config.js](resources/conf/playwright-bstack.config.js) file.
-You can certainly update them based on your device / browser test requirements.
-- The exact test capability values can be easily identified using the [Browserstack Capability Generator](https://browserstack.com/automate/capabilities) and the allowed Browsers and OS are mentioned [here](https://www.browserstack.com/docs/automate/playwright/browsers-and-os)

 ## Running Your Tests